-England's Id Implementation Status Deviations from the Corporate Governance Best Practice Principles for Evaluation Item Yes No Summary TWSE/TPEx Listed Companies and Reasons Thereof The CPAs appointed have no direct or indirect material financial interest relationship with the Company.
+Implementation Status Deviations from the Corporate Governance Best Practice Principles for Evaluation Item Yes No Summary TWSE/TPEx Listed Companies and Reasons Thereof The CPAs appointed have no direct or indirect material financial interest relationship with the Company.
 The CPAs do not have a close business relationship and potential employment relationship with the Company.
 The CPAs appointed have not acted as the defender of the Company or coordinated conflicts with other third parties on behalf of the Company.
 The CPAs appointed and their spouse or dependent relatives have not had engaged in any financing or guarantee activities with the Company or the Company's directors or supervisors.
-The CPAs appointed and their spouse or dependent relatives have not worked as directors, supervisors, managers, or served positions that have a material impact on audit projects either currently or within the last two years, nor will they serve as the aforementioned relevant positions in the future audit periods The CPAs appointed and their spouse or dependent relatives are not relatives of the Company's Board of Directors, supervisors, managers, or persons with positions that have a material influence on audit projects.
-The CPAs appointed do not work as a broker for the stocks or other securities issued by the Company.
+The CPAs appointed and their spouse or dependent relatives have not worked as directors, supervisors managers, or served positions that have a material impact on audit projects either currently or within the last two years, nor will they serve as the aforementioned relevant positions in the future audit periods The CPAs appointed and their spouse or dependent relatives are not relatives of the Company's Board of Directors, supervisors, managers, or persons with positions that have a material influence on audit projects The CPAs appointed do not work as a broker for the stocks or other securities issued by the Company.
 The CPAs appointed have not provided the Company with non-audit services that may directly affect the audit work.
-The CPAs appointed have not received any commissions related to the Company's business.
-The CPAs appointed have not accepted gifts of great value from the Company, its directors, supervisors, or managers (the value of which exceeds the standard of general social etiquette).
-The CPAs appointed have not violated with competent authorities' regulations regarding CPA rotation, handles of accounting affairs on behalf of others, or other regulations that can affect independence.
+The CPAs appointed have not concurrently operated other businesses that may undermine their independence.
+The CPAs appointed have not accepted gifts of great value from the Company's business.
+The CPAs appointed have not violated with competent authorities' regulations regarding CPA rotation handles of accounting affairs on behalf of others, or other regulations that can affect independence.
 The CPAs appointed does not have any inappropriate relationship with the Company other than the above.
-The CPAs appointed w W. Does the Company deploy an appropriate number of suitable V on independence has been issued.
-IV.
+The CPAs appointed was reviewed by the Audit Committee and the Board of Directors of the Company of March IV.
+Does the Company deploy an appropriate number of suitable V on independence has been issued.
+The Company' dedicated (concurrent) corporate governance unit is the Finance and Administration Center.
+On August IV.
 Does the Company deploy an appropriate number of suitable corporate governance personnel and designate a corporate governance officer responsible for corporate governance-related matters (including but not limited to providing directors and supervisors information required to perform V The Company' dedicated (concurrent) corporate governance unit is the Finance and Administration Center.
 On August 28, 2020, the board of directors approved the appointment of General Manager Lin, Yang-Hong as the corporate governance officer to protect the rights and interests of shareholders and strengthen the board functions.
-Its business executed in 2021 is as follows: (I) Assisted independent directors and general directors in performing their duties, provided them with required Governance Best Practice Principles for TWSE/TPEx Listed Companies. business, assisting directors and supervisors in complying with laws, handling matters related to meetings of the Board of Directors and shareholders' meetings on the basis of the laws, and preparing the minutes of the Board meetings and shareholders' meetings, etc.)?
-Information, and arranged continuing education for them: Regularly notified the board members regarding the Company's business areas and amendments to and development of the latest corporate governance-related laws and regulation.
-Reviewed the level of confidentiality of relevant information and provided Company information required by directors to maintain smooth communication and exchanges between directors and business executives.
+Its business executed in 2021 is as follows: (I) Assisted independent directors and general directors in performing their duties, provided them with required Governance Best Practice Principles for TWSE/TPEx Listed Companies. business, assisting directors and supervisors in complying with laws, handling matters related to meetings of the Board of Directors and shareholders' meetings on the basis of the laws, and preparing the minutes of the Board meetings and shareholders' meetings, etc.)? information, and arranged continuing education for them: 1.
+Regularly notified the board members regarding the Company's business areas and amendments to and development of the latest corporate governance-related laws and regulation.
+2. Reviewed the level of confidentiality of relevant information and provided Company information required by directors to maintain smooth communication and exchanges between directors and business executives.